juo-zinc/auth-session-csrf-review/docs/findings/20251225-f03-csrf-basketitems.md

-# F-03: No XSRF enforcement observed for `POST /api/BasketItems/` (CSRF not practical under Bearer-token auth in this flow)
+# F-03: Bearer token is the gating control for `POST /api/BasketItems/`; XSRF header appears unused in this flow

 ## Summary
 For `POST /api/BasketItems/`, request acceptance does not change when `X-XSRF-TOKEN` is set to arbitrary values or omitted.
-In replay tests, removing or spoofing the `Origin` header also does not change acceptance.
-Removing `Authorization: Bearer <token>` consistently returns `401 Unauthorized`.
+In replay (non-browser) tests, the server response remained `200 OK` when `Origin` was omitted or set to an arbitrary value, suggesting no observable server-side Origin gating for this endpoint in the tested flow.

 Based on the observed behavior, this workflow is protected primarily by Bearer-token authentication.
 Under a classic browser CSRF threat model, cross-site requests do not automatically include custom `Authorization` headers, so CSRF is not practical for this endpoint in the tested flow.